search menu icon-carat-right cmu-wordmark

 SEI Fellow and Principal Research Scientist

-Before joining the SEI, Feiler conducted research and led a group in software technology at the Siemens Corporate Research and Technology Lab in Princeton, NJ.
-During that period, he was the system architect for the software development environment in large-scale product development.
+Before his employment at SEI, Feiler conducted pioneering research and led software technology initiatives at the Siemens Corporate Research and Technology Lab in Princeton, New Jersey.
+During this time, he played a crucial role as the system architect for the software development environment in large-scale product development.

-Feiler earned a PhD in computer science from Carnegie Mellon University and was appointed an SEI fellow in August 2016.
+Feiler is a senior member of ACM, IEEE, and SAE International; holds a PhD in computer science from Carnegie Mellon University; and was honored as an SEI Fellow in August 2016 for his outstanding contributions to the field.

 Recent and significant publications include the following: